shiyis/nlpwme/modules/1a-nn.md

 #### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?

-To answer this question, we might need to discuss the important researches done in the realm of cognitive linguistics.
-As we have mentioned in previous paragraphs of the scientists endeavor to address the issues with representing a _Mentales_ in the realm of cognitive science.
+To answer this question, we might need to discuss the important researches done in the realm of  around the 80s to 90s.
+As we have mentioned in previous paragraphs of the scientists' attempts to address the issues with representing a _Mentalese_ in the realm of cognitive science.

 In the same light, around the 90s emerging researches under the name _Connection Science_ has sparked a unique route to pointing issues on representation in a natural language (e.g. distributed vs. localist representations, classical vs. uniquely connectionist representation, type/token vs. part/whole hierarchies).

-This section will also bring up principles and ideas in the Chomskyan Transformation Grammar Theory; we now may call it TG.
+This section and the subsequent sections, I will go through the Chomskyan Transformation Grammar Theory; we now may call it TG.
 The importance is that natural language modeling and understanding tasks often want to seek solutions that extract the underlying complex syntactic structure of a natural language.
 And oftentimes at least in _Connection Science_ this is done through a more generally functionalism approach, which we will get into more detail later.

 In order to capture more complex syntactic structures that lie in a natural language sentence, the researchers of LOTH have put a great deal of effort in developing distributed representational models with endowment of some kind of compositionality abide to the COMP law (the Compositionality of Mental Processes).

-❗In subsequent sections, two of the researches will be introduced to dive a little deeper in this part of the conversation.
-TL;DR here, one utilizes mapping mechanism to try to capture Chomskyan phenomenon and another uses a simple neural network back-propagation architect to try to model the conceptual activation in different propositions (The major proposition modeled here is 'Over').

 ##### A simple introduction to the TG Theory and GB Law